 Many therapists working with individuals do not have specialized training to work with couples beyond the generalized courses offered in graduate school.
 And, to be honest, those courses really don’t teach us enough to be truly competent couples therapists.
 They provide more of a general overview of couples issues but lack the specifics needed to become truly artful and skilled.

 Therapists who pursue more intentional advanced training to work with couples, gain experience working with common real-life relationship concerns and develop an advanced skill set that equips them to help couples get to the core of their issues and make lasting changes in their relationship.
 A very effective type of couples therapy used by some of the therapists at Couples Learn is Emotionally Focused Couples Therapy (EFT).

-The couples I work with love EFT because it helps them experience greater feelings of security in their relationship by teaching them how to meet one another’s attachment needs.
+The couples we work with love EFT because it helps them experience greater feelings of security in their relationship by teaching them how to meet one another’s attachment needs.
 This is huge when it comes to creating and maintaining a healthy long-term relationship.
 If you don’t already know about the importance of attachment style, check out our blog on that too.
 Ok, now back to Emotionally Focused Couples Therapy.

 What is Emotionally Focused Couples Therapy?

 Emotionally focused therapy for couples, or EFT, is a short-term approach to couples therapy typically lasting from 15-20 sessions.
 You might think that sounds like a lot of sessions but, in the world of therapy, it’s actually pretty brief.
 Emotionally Focused Therapy was created in the 1980s by researcher/practitioners Sue Johnson and Les Greenberg.
 EFT pulls from several therapeutic approaches that address how and why people connect with each other.
 Emotionally Focused Therapy for couples provides steps and language to help couples communicate and experience each other in healthier and more satisfying ways.